Prasadsarkate/ThreatLogger-X/README.md

 ## 📧 Contact
 👤 **Author:** [Prasad Sarkate](https://github.com/Prasadsarkate)
-📬 Feel free to reach out for feedback or collaboration!
+📬 Feedbacks, suggestions, and contributions are always welcome!

 ---

 ## 📝 Note
-⚠️ This project is built for **learning and development purposes**.
+> ⚠️ **Disclaimer:** This project is for **learning and development purposes only**.
-It is not intended for production use without proper security enhancements.
+> Not recommended for production use without proper security improvements.

+---